neririum/finalproject/proposal.md

 - start screen
 - end screen
 - hit and miss rate
-- 4/5 blocks falling down
+- 4/ or 5 blocks falling down
 - music in background

 ## Nice to Have